Esri/defense-solutions-webappbuilder/CoordinateConversion/ReadMe.md

 Map Point Tool

-1. Click the Coordinate Tool button.
+1. Click the Coordinate Conversion button.
 2. Click directly on the map using the cursor.
 3. A blue point marker will be placed on the map at the clicked location.
 4. The cursor’s coordinate location will automatically be populated in the Input text box.